 Forget romance, poetry, home cooked candle lit meals, in fact forget the art of wooing!
-It seems that shopping is the key!
-And so true commercialism comes to India in American style shopping malls.
-Incidentally I spotted this sign inside Phoenix Market City…
+It seems that shopping is the key… And true commercialism comes to India in American style shopping malls.
+Incidentally I spotted this sign inside Phoenix Market City (Pune)…

 Shopping here is an experience!
 Upon arrival at the mall, you are greeted by security staff, metal detectors and sniffer dogs.
-So I’m here with my camera, camcorder, iPhone and other tech in my survival list, and just been patted down after completing the airport style security, (Which stopped little short of rubber gloves!)
-I’m allowed on my way into the mall itself.
+I’m here with my camera, camcorder, iPhone and other tech in my travel survival list, having been patted down upon completing the airport style security, (Which stopped little short of rubber gloves! 😳) I’m allowed on my way into the mall itself.

 From here on in, you could be in any mall, in any part of the world.

-I have a cheeky latte before finally taking a look around the stores, finding gifts to bring home.
+I enjoy a cheeky latte before finally taking a look around the stores, finding gifts to bring home.
 This is where the shopping experience differs from my normal experience.
 Most of the stores have security guards posted at the door, it seems, and the locals are requested to leave bags at the door.
-As a Westerner I didn’t seem to have that problem as much, so there are some double standards, or they expect me to buy more or do I look more trustworthy?
+As a Westerner I didn’t seem to have that problem as much, clearly there are double standards, do they expect me to buy more or do I look more trustworthy?

-My colleagues helped with the shopping, and we found a couple of suitable gifts that I thought were quite nice to bring back, and felt they were representative of India.
+My colleagues help with the shopping, and we find a couple of suitable gifts I thought were quite nice to bring back, and felt they were representative of India.
 Having inspected the goods, I tried to pay at the department store counter.
-No!… Apparently they package the goods and give you a ticket, the ticket you then take to the very back of the store to a cashier, who then takes payment, stamps your ticket which you then take to the front of store to collect your goods. hmmm….
+No No No!… Apparently they package the goods and give you a ticket, the ticket you take to the very back of the store to a cashier, who then takes payment, stamps your ticket which you then take to the front of store to collect your goods. hmmm….
 The cashier area looks like an 1800s western bank window with ornate metal bars and glass.

 I asked if this was a security mechanism to reduce shoplifting, but apparently it’s an age old trick to get you to browse through the store to ensure you see all the goods on offer.